pgroonga/pgroonga.github.io/reference/operators/similar-search-v2.md

 INSERT INTO memos VALUES (4, 'There is groonga command.');
 ```

-You can search records that is similar with the specified document by `&~?` operator:
+You can search records that are similar with the specified document by `&~?` operator:

 ```sql
 SELECT * FROM memos WHERE content &~?
 'Mroonga is a MySQL extension taht uses Groonga';